Statistical inference for spatial statistics defined in the Fourier domain: Introduction

 \section{Introduction}

-In recent years irregular spaced spatial data has become ubiquitous is several disciplines as varied as the Geosciences to econometrics.
+In recent years irregular spaced spatial data has become ubiquitous in several disciplines as varied as the geosciences to econometrics.
 The analysis of such data poses several challenges which do not arise in data which is sampled on a regular lattice.
-One important problem is the computational costs when dealing with large irregular sampled data sets.
-If spatial data is sampled on regular lattice then algorithms such as the Fast Fourier transform can be employed to reduce the computational burden (see, for example, \citeA{p:che-hur-06}).
-Unfortunately, such algorithms have little benefit if the spatial data is irregularly sampled.
+A major obstacle is the computational costs when dealing with large irregular sampled data sets.
+If spatial data are sampled on a regular lattice then algorithms such as the Fast Fourier transform can be employed to reduce the computational burden (see, for example, \citeA{p:che-hur-06}).
+Unfortunately, such algorithms have little benefit if the spatial data are irregularly sampled.
 To address this issue, within the spatial domain, several authors, including, \citeA{p:vec-88}, \citeA{p:cre-hua-99}, \citeA{p:ste-04}, have proposed estimation methods which are designed to reduce the computational burden.